-You may need to assign a certain amount of judges to each entry or assign each judge a certain number of entries.
-You can do this with Random assignments.
+Instead of a typical panel where all judges evaluate all entries of a selected category or categories, you may need to assign a certain amount of judges to each entry or assign each judge a certain number of entries.
+You can do this with random assignments.

 Creating random assignments